Huasenberg/Sudoku-Vocabulary/README.md

 - When user selects a Sudoku cell from the Android Studio Emulator, the users mouse pointer must slightly move within the cell for the hint to popup

+### `Scenario`

+- Given: The user is in the game playing screen
+- When: The user holds one of the pre-filled cells
+- Then: A toast appears on the screen with a message that includes the word selected and its translation to the other language

 ## 7. FINISH SCREEN

 ### Status: **Implemented**